ahmadsarif13/SarifQRCode/README.md

 # SarifQRCode
 example of a QR-Code Scanner project that can read data in the form of text (JSON), open the web, and telephone numbers.
+And updating modules, such as : Maps anda Email.
 <br> Nama : Ahmad Sarif
 <br> NIM : 312110014
 <br> Kelas : TI.21.C6